crescent-network/crescent/x/liquidity/spec/08_params.md

 Extra gas imposed to the orderer when they make an order, since the order matching is happened in end-block, not in the msg handler.

+# Global Constants

+## MinCoinAmount, MaxCoinAmount

+`MinCoinAmount` and `MaxCoinAmount` are defined under the `x/liquidity/amm` package.
+These are the minimum and maximum coin amount accepted by the liquidity module.
+Any orders with amount out of this range will be rejected in the end blocker or the msg server.